chvarunkumar1994/beadledom/docs/source/guides/getting_started.rst

      * by Beadledom.
 It allows consumers (mostly of the client) to get a type safe response
      * from the server instead of having to do the casting or deserialization of the Json
      * payload themselves.
+     *
+     * For responses that will not include a body in the response (ie. DELETE) it's best to
+     * continue using the regular JAX-RS Response class.
      */
     public GenericResponse<HelloWorldDto> getHelloWorld();
   }